 Narrative Journalism isn’t easy to define, even in the 21st century.
 Working out what constituted it in the first hundred years or so of the fledgling Australian colonial settlement is even harder.

 The definition used as the starting point for this website is long-form reporting written with the flair of the novelist or short story writer.
 In other words, non-fiction written using literary techniques such as characterisation, dialogue and description.

 The boundaries of such a definition are necessarily grey–particularly in early Australia where a thriving press was not established until 30 years or more had passed.
 In the context of the new settlement, what did Australian mean?
 And what was journalism?

-This database takes its cue from Elizabeth Webby’s fine work Colonial Voices and includes examples of such writing sources common before local newspaper and magazine publication was a possibility.
+This project takes its cue from Elizabeth Webby’s fine work Colonial Voices: letters, diaries, journalism and other accounts of nineteenth century Australia (1989) and includes examples of such writing from sources common before local newspaper and magazine publication was a possibility.
 And it goes further and begins to document long-form, narrative journalism published in newspapers and journals as the century progressed.

 It is also a work in progress, so all suggestions for further inclusions or ways to improve the site are appreciated.